Skip to content

 If you want to install the library on the host, you can simply run pip3 install -e ..
 If you wish to use a virtual environment, you can run poetry shell.
 Poetry will open up a virtual environment with all the dependencies set.

-To set up IDEA with Poetry (also on Loom):
+To set up IDEA with Poetry:

 • Open up the Python project in IntelliJ